-What do Oprah, Jeff Bezos and your cousin Lauren, the law school valedictorian, all have in common?
+What do Oprah, Bill Gates and your cousin Lauren, the law school valedictorian, all have in common?
 They are successful beyond their (or your grandma’s) wildest dreams.
 And as it turns out, most overachievers have overlapping qualities.
 Read on for the big ones.

 1. They’re not afraid to fail.

 It’s not about whether you fall down (or pitch a dud of an idea in a staff meeting), it’s how you pull yourself back up after a stumble.
 And you know what practically guarantees occasional failure?
 Taking risks.
 Just ask self-made billionaire Spanx founder Sara Blakely, whose father would sit her down when she was little and ask, “What did you fail at this week?”
 He would then high-five her to show her that success was in the trying.
 Blakely famously founded Spanx out of her Atlanta apartment after failing the LSAT.
 Twice.
 "It was one of many tests that showed me how some of the biggest failures in our lives just nudge us into another path,” she explains.

 2. They find fulfillment in their work.